ykacer/Advanced_analytics_on_Youtube_videos/README.md

 ![IMG_20220420_002627](https://user-images.githubusercontent.com/16710784/164112363-3c881076-13a4-4e1e-8532-6c9c62c34605.jpg)

-Difficulties appear when interactions through driver are needed like:
+Difficulties appear when interactions through selenium driver are needed like:

 *  Scrolling the channel videos page to get all videos or the video comments section to get all comments